Advisory Committee

 Term of Office

-The term of office for the five members from professional growth networks is three years and runs from July 1 to June 30.
+The term of office for the five representatives from professional growth networks is three years and runs from July 1 to June 30.

 Meetings